These Apache® Project Website Branding Requirements define how Apache projects should refer to trademarks and display

 Guidelines for naming new projects exist, but haven't yet been reviewed and merged into this policy document.

-The primary branding for any project or product name must be in the form of "Apache Foo".
+The primary branding for any project or product name must be in the form of "Apache Projectname".
 This ensures that the project or product is associated with the ASF and the project in the minds of our users.
-The first and most prominent reference to a project or product on each page, and especially in page titles or headers, must use the "Apache Foo" form of its name.
-Other references may use either "Apache Foo" or "Foo" as appropriate for the subject matter.
+The first and most prominent reference to a project or product on each page, and especially in page titles or headers, must use the "Apache Projectname" form of its name.
+Other references may use either "Apache Projectname" or "Projectname" as appropriate for the subject matter.

 Every product homepage and any overview download pages for the product must include a prominent reference to the product as "Apache Foo", and must include a brief one sentence description of the function of the product.
 For example:

 The Apache Xerces XML parsing library software is easily configurable and compliant with current standards

 This description is both useful for new readers to your page, and is important for the ASF to maintain an overall list of trademarks for our software products.
 A trademark is only important when associated with a specific kind of goods - a product or a service; in our case with the actual software products that the ASF and our PMCs offer for download.